EDCD/EDDI/VoiceAttack-Integration.md

   * `guardian` Nearest guardian technology broker.
   * `human` Nearest human technology broker.
   * `manufactured` Nearest manufactured materials trader.
-  * `most` Nearest system with the most missions.
+  * `most` Mission destination with the most missions.
   * `nearest` Mission destination nearest to your current location.
-  * `next` Next destination in the currently stored route.
   * `raw` Nearest raw materials trader.
-  * `route` 'Traveling Salesman' (RNNA) route for all active missions.
+  * `route` Next mission destination in 'Traveling Salesman' (RNNA) route of all active missions.
   * `scoop` Nearest scoopable star system.
-  * `set` Set destination route to the last star system name returned from a `Route details` event.
   * `source` Destination to nearest mission 'cargo source'.
-  * `update` Update to the next mission route destination (use this once all missions in the current system are completed).
+  * `update` Update to the next mission destination (use this once all missions in the current system are completed).

-- 'System variable' (text variable) is an optional parameter for the following route update types.
+- 'System variable' (text variable) is an optional parameter for the following update types.

-  * `most` If set, the resulting route shall be plotted relative to the specified star system rather than relative to the current star system.
-  * `route` If set, the resulting route shall be plotted relative to the specified star system rather than relative to the current star system.
+  * `route` If set, the resulting star system shall be relative to the specified star system rather than relative to the current star system.
-  * `set` If set, the resulting route shall proceed directly to the specified single star system rather than to the last star system identified in a route search.
-  * `source` If set, the resulting route shall be plotted relative to the specified star system rather than relative to the current star system.
+  * `source` If set, the resulting star system shall be relative to the specified star system rather than relative to the current star system.
-  * `update` If set, the specified star system shall be removed from the route rather than removing the prior mission route destination.

-- 'Station variable' (text variable) is an optional parameter for the following route update types

-  * `set` If set, the resulting route shall proceed directly to the specified single star system and station rather than to the last star system and station identified in a route search.

 To use this function in your own commands set the 'Type variable' parameter and when appropriate the `System variable` and 'Station variable' parameters then use the 'Execute an external plugin function' command with the plugin context set to 'route'.
 Upon success, a '((EDDI route details))' event is triggered, providing event data as described [in the appropriate wiki page](https://github.com/EDCD/EDDI/wiki/Route-details-event).